rsmmr/hilti/doc/install/index.rst

 Prerequisites
 -------------

-The HILTI framework is being developed on MacOS and Linux currently;
+The HILTI framework is being developed on 64-bit Linux only currently;
-usage on other platforms is likely to fail~(and generally, Linux is more to support all functionality right now than MacOS).
-Also, it currently supports 64-bit OS version only.
+usage on other platforms is likely to fail.
+Specifically, MacOS support is targeted for the near-future, but currently doesn't work.

-To compile the framework, you need LLVM 3.2 and Clang 3.2 from http://llvm.org, along with C++11-compatible standard libraries.
+To compile the framework, you need LLVM 3.3 and Clang 3.3 from http://llvm.org, along with C++11-compatible standard libraries.
 This combo can still be painful to set up; see below for more.